 For each project, define and document clear criteria for labels

-For example, you might
+For example, you might designate

 Ensure everybody (including regulatory people) know which label means what.
 Add this information to your documentation.
+Also see the next point for more on that.

 Whenever you make a decision of how things are done in the project, write it down, ideally in version control.